 With agile, and homeownership, no project is ever done.
 Continuing to deliver value through incremental improvements is what drives innovation and a killer home.
 Use your roadmap to inform and optimize future roadmaps.
 Get customer, or your family's feedback, and keep testing and improving on a frequent and regular basis.

 Interested in building a roadmap to showcase your long-term vision?
-Atlassian’s Portfolio for Jira and Jira Align both offer roadmapping capabilities to support you.
+Jira Software’s Advanced Roadmaps and Jira Align both offer roadmapping capabilities to support you.
 Discover the differences and determine which is the right fit for your business.